Mark-Assessment/r-troaca-giggly-fox-M1-2/README.md

 ![Contact.html lighthouse score](https://github.com/RazvanTr10/the-giggly-fox/blob/main/assets/images/screenshots/contacthtml.png?raw=true)

 - All pages have performance scores slightly under optimum because of the following reasons:
-   * Render blocking resources such as Javascript CDNs, but since I haven't learned Javascript yet I cannot no inline Javascript.
+   * Render blocking resources such as Javascript CDNs, but since I haven't learned Javascript yet I cannot insert inline Javascript.
    * Size of the image, but I have reduced the file-size as much as possible to keep the quality of the images and I have changed the file type to modern image file types such as "webp".

 ![Lighthouse performance issues](https://github.com/RazvanTr10/the-giggly-fox/blob/main/assets/images/screenshots/performance.jpg?raw=true)